MundoDele Spanish Grammar

 The -se forms: hablase, comiese, viviese

 Spanish also has -se forms of the imperfect subjunctive.
-They are grammatically correct and often interchangeable with the -ra forms, but they may sound more formal, literary or regional.
+They are grammatically correct and often interchangeable with the -ra forms, but they can sound more formal, literary or regional.

 | Subject | Hablar | Comer | Vivir |